nmstuart20/cfb_betting/README.md

   - **College Football**: Moneyline and spread arbitrage
   - **College Basketball**: Moneyline and spread arbitrage
 - **Multiple Sportsbooks**: Compares odds across major US sportsbooks via The Odds API
-- **Predictive Models**: Uses consensus predictions from Prediction Tracker for CFB EV analysis
-- **Odds Caching**: Cache odds data locally to avoid unnecessary API calls
-- **CSV Export**: Export recommendations to CSV files for further analysis

 ## How It Works

 The calculator:
 1. Fetches current betting odds from The Odds API for college football and basketball
-2. Scrapes predictive model data from Prediction Tracker (for CFB EV analysis)
+2. Scrapes various predictive model data from Prediction Tracker (for CFB EV analysis)
 3. Calculates expected value by comparing model probabilities against implied odds (CFB only)
 4. Identifies arbitrage opportunities across all sportsbooks (CFB and CBB)
 5. Ranks bets by EV and edge percentage